shahinsadik/donation-campaign/README.md

 - Clear and concise layout to guide users through the donation process.
 - Display real-time progress toward fundraising goals.

+## Link problem:
+Deceptive site ahead
+Attackers on donationcampaignss.netlify.app may trick you into doing something dangerous like installing software or revealing your personal information (for example, passwords, phone numbers, or credit cards).

 ## 🔗 Links
 https://donationcampaignss.netlify.app/